koniz-dev/leetcode-cpp/src/347. Top K Frequent Elements/README.md

 - [973.
 K Closest Points to Origin](https://leetcode.com/problems/k-closest-points-to-origin/)

 ## Practice Recommendations
-1. Implement all three approaches to understand trade-offs
+1. Implement all four approaches to understand trade-offs
 2. Practice heap operations and custom comparators
 3. Understand when to use each approach based on constraints
 4. Master frequency counting patterns for array problems